 Also located on Jackson Square, The Cabildo is a historic Spanish colonial building that once served as City Hall.
 The building now houses the Louisiana State Museum.

 Visiting the museum during your 3 day trip to New Orleans will help you even better understand it’s history.
-The New Orleans collection features photographs, the timeline of the building and a celebration of all things NOLA!
-Tickets are required to enter.
+The collection features photographs, the timeline of the building and a celebration of all things NOLA.

 Faulkner House Books on Pirates Alley

-On a small side street behind the cathedral, Faulkner House Books is an inconspicuous bookshop.
+On a small side street behind the cathedral, Faulkner House is an inconspicuous bookshop.
 Once the home of famed American author, William Faulkner, his books – as well as Louisiana literature and rare finds – are available to peruse.
-It’s well worth including in your New Orleans vacation planner.

 Take a quick break from your New Orleans sightseeing to get a taste of a much loved NOLA treat: a beignet.
-It’s the absolute best dessert to eat in New Orleans…and the place to get them is at Café du Monde (which is just a few steps away from Jackson Square).
+It’s the absolute best dessert to eat in New Orleans and the place to get them is at Café du Monde.

-Beignets are as much a part of New Orleans culture as Mardi Gras – so while Café Du Monde is the most popular place to get the iconic sweet treat, it isn’t the only place.
-If you want to taste test the best beignets in New Orleans (or just don’t want to wait in the long line at Café Du Monde), stop by Café Beignet on Royal Street to try their powdered sugar treats, too.
+While Café Du Monde is the most popular place to get the iconic sweet treat, it isn’t the only spot.
+If you want to taste test the best beignets in New Orleans, stop by Café Beignet on Royal Street to try their powdered sugar treats, too.

 Moonwalk Riverfront Park

-New Orleans French Market and Shops of the Colonnade
+New Orleans French Market – Shops of the Colonnade

 Royal Street

 A shopping and dining destination, Royal Street features grand architecture, antique shops and fine art galleries.
-However, the real reason we suggest including it in your New Orleans trip itinerary is for the excellent street musicians!
+However, the real reason we suggest going is for the excellent street musicians!

 Musical Legends Park